Linsonng/text2hologram/README.md

 ## Usage

-Invoke `text2hologram` from the command line to put it to use.
+Invoke `text2hologram` from the command line to use it.
 Here's a simple demonstration:

 ```shell
 text2hologram --device 'cuda' --outputdir './output'